-You have the possibility to control which rule is disabled/enabled and to set thresholds for warnings and errors for a given rule, just create a
+You have the possibility to control which rule is disabled/enabled and set thresholds for warnings and errors for a given rule.
+Just create a

 .swiflint.yml file and add it to your project root directory.

-To disable a rule you add the following to your .yml file:
+To disable a rule, add the following to your .yml file:

 disabled_rules: # rule identifiers to exclude from running - force_cast - force_unwrappingitespace - type_name

-To customize a rule thresholds for warnings and errors you can add one of the following:
+To customize a rule threshold for warnings and errors, you can add one of the following:

 force_unwrapping: warning line_length: 510 type_body_length: - 300 # warning - 400 # error file_length: warning: 500 error: 1200

-You can also exclude some parts of your project like Pods, so SwiftLint won't check them:
+You can also exclude some parts of your project, such as Pods, so SwiftLint won't check them:

 excluded: # paths to ignore during linting.
 Takes precedence over `included`. - Carthage - Pods